kenanb/kenanb-blog/_posts/2024-01-21-exploring-embeddable-common-lisp.md

 Thanks for reading!
 If you find technical errors, please report in the blog's [Issues page][report].

-[^1]: Same can be said for a few other languages, as well.

 [report]: https://github.com/kenanb/kenanb-blog/issues

 [int-lisp-1]: {% post_url 2024-01-20-my-road-to-common-lisp %}